-In our family’s first Rookie Anglican year, we accidentally celebrated All Saints’ Day (Nov.
-1) with the traditions more commonly associated with the Commemoration of the Faithful Departed (AKA All Souls’ Day, Nov.
-2)!
+In our family’s first year as Anglicans, we accidentally celebrated All Saints’ Day (November 1) with the traditions more commonly associated with the Commemoration of the Faithful Departed (All Souls’ Day, November 2)!
 This year, I’m looking forward to observing each day in its proper time and fashion!

 (To learn more about All Saints’ Day, read our Rookie Anglican Guide.)